seanmun/kinetic-email/CONTEXT.md

 Use Tailwind utility classes for most styling
 Maintain consistent spacing and color schemes
 Ensure responsive design for all components
+Use React Icons for visual elements to minimize asset management

 Code Organization: